On the Invariance of G\"odel's Second Theorem with regard to Numberings: Appendix: Constructions of Deviant Numberings

 We may conclude that for each term, $R / AC$ effectively computes a unique normal form up to permutations under associativity and commutativity.
 In order to decide whether or not $T \vdash s =t$ for two terms $s,t$, one proceeds as follows: first effectively rewrite $s$ and $t$ into their respective normal forms $s'$ and $t'$.
 Then check whether or not $s' \sim_{AC} t'$.
 Since the word problem for $AC$ is decidable and $T \vdash s =t$ iff $s' \sim_{AC} t'$, the decidability of $T \vdash s =t$ obtains.
-This decision process can be resembled on the $\delta_0^\neg$-codes of terms in the usual way, yielding a corresponding decidable arithmetical property $PrEqu(m,n)$.\\
+This decision process can be mimicked on the $\delta_0$-codes of terms in the usual way, yielding a corresponding decidable arithmetical property, which is binumerated by the formula $\mathsf{PrEqu}(x,y)$.\\